Fuzzy Logic Image Processing

-This example shows how to use Fuzzy Logic Toolbox™ software for image processing.
+This example shows how to use fuzzy logic for image processing.
 Specifically, this example shows how to detect edges in an image.

 An edge is a boundary between two uniform regions.
 You can detect an edge by comparing the intensity of neighboring pixels.
 However, because uniform regions are not crisply defined, small intensity differences between two neighboring pixels do not always represent an edge.
 Instead, the intensity difference might represent a shading effect.

 The fuzzy logic approach for image processing allows you to use membership functions to define the degree to which a pixel belongs to an edge or a uniform region.